Spoon4/docker-node/README.md

 This container is reponsible to persist [npm][npm] and [bower][bower] packages.

-bower packaes are downloaded in `/usr/src/app/bower_components` to be accessible from node server in master container.
+bower packages are downloaded in `/usr/src/app/bower_components` to be accessible from node server in master container.
 This is done by setting `directory` configuration in [`.bowerrc`][bowerrc].

 bower basicaly doesn't allow command execution by root user.
 Given that Docker commands are executed by root user, this is bypassed by setting the configuration `allow_root` to `true` in [`.bowerrc`][bowerrc] file.

-## dockernode-pandoc :construction:
+## :construction: dockernode-pandoc

 [Pandoc][pandoc] container using [silviof/docker-pandoc][docker-pandoc] Docker image.